Link Search Menu Expand Document

 Possible “Tactics”

-Let’s consider ways our encapsulation APIs can be most effective.
+Let’s consider ways our encapsulation APIs can be most effective in the context of generative AI.

 Test Doubles at Netflix